Connect with others who understand.

 Two factors lead to PNH.
 Your HSCs develop a gene mutation, and then these defective cells start growing out of control.

-PNH is typically caused by a mutation in the PIGA gene.
-This gene helps make the protein coating on your red blood cells.
-Without a working PIGA gene, your red blood cells lack protection and are destroyed by your complement system.
+PNH is typically caused by a mutation (change) in the PIGA gene.
+This gene helps make a protein called phosphatidylinositol glycan.
+It acts as an anchor protein on the surface of red blood cells to signal to the immune system they belong there and shouldn’t be attacked.
+Without a working PIGA gene, your red blood cells are left unprotected and get destroyed by your complement system.
 This gene mutation developed at some point during your life.
 It wasn’t inherited from your parents, and you won’t pass it on to your children.

 If just a few HSCs have a gene mutation, you may never experience symptoms.
 Many people have a small number of PNH cells and never find out.
 However, PNH develops when the abnormal HSCs expand too quickly and crowd out your normal HSCs.